Skip to main content Skip to main navigation Skip to footer content

 Notify your Department and Human Resources of your retirement in writing by email or letter.

-Schedule appointment to meet with HR Benefits Contact to complete the Fresno State Check-Out Process.
+30 Days prior to retirement (or 30 days prior to last day at work) schedule appointment to meet with HR Benefits Contact to complete the Fresno State Check-Out Process.

 • Transition into retiree benefits for medical, dental and vision, if eligible